 “ A student who is well prepared as to what to expect from a rural clinical placement, including a clear understanding of the placement goals and learning outcomes, is more likely to achieve a positive result” (Nancarrow, Moran, Lowe & Keane , 2013, p17).

-Preparation and Orientation of students
+Preparation of students

 It is important to adequately prepare a student for a rural and remote placement and this preparation should begin before the student leaves home.
 This section has resources that a student supervisor can use to identify the unique experiences their placement can offer, direct students to increase their knowledge about issues in rural and remote locations as well as a tutorial for students to help them prepare for their placement.